mike-works/vscode-fundamentals/docs/2_customizing/workspace.md

 ---

 ## Why Customize Your Workspace?
-* Developers spend LOTS of time in thier editor
+* Developers spend LOTS of time in their editor 📝
 * What can configuration do for you?
   * Speed up your workflow
   * Make it easier to read code